ArchipelagoMW/Archipelago/worlds/sc2/docs/en_Custom Mission Orders.md

 To begin making your own mission order, think about how you visually want your missions laid out.
 This should inform the layout `type`s you want to use, and give you some idea about the overall structure of your mission order.

 For example, if you want to make a custom campaign like the vanilla ones, you will want a lot of layouts of `type: column`.
 If you want a Hopscotch layout with certain missions or races, a single layout with `type: hopscotch` will suffice.
 If you want to play through a funny shape, a single large `type: grid` will be your best starting point.
 If you just want to make a minor change to a vanilla campaign, you will want to start with a `preset` campaign.
-(Note: presets and hopscotch aren't implemented yet) <!-- TODO -->
+(Note: presets aren't implemented yet) <!-- TODO -->

 The natural flow of a mission order is defined by the types of its layouts.
 It makes sense for a mission to unlock its neighbors, it makes sense for a Hopscotch layout to wrap around the sides, and it makes sense for a Column's final mission to be at the bottom.
 Layout types create their flow by setting `next`, `entrance`, `exit`, and `entry_rules` on missions.
 More on these in a little bit.